 At the threshold of the Gengzi Year, Year of the Rat, an unexpected epidemic disrupted the joy of the Chinese people celebrating the Chinese New Year.
-As of Feb.
-19, there were 44,312 cases of the novel coronavirus in Wuhan, and 74,281 diagnosed cases in mainland China.
+As of February 19, 2020, there have been 44,312 cases of the novel coronavirus in Wuhan, and 74,281 diagnosed cases in mainland China.

 "I'm willing to stand in front of you to shield against the epidemic!"